laurensdewaele/laurens.codes/content_draft/dart.md

 ## Abstract classes

 It's a class that can't be instantiated.
-Abstract classes are useful for defining interfaces, ofter with some implementation.
-If you want you abstract class to appear instantiable, define a factory constructor.
+Abstract classes are useful for defining interfaces, often with some implementation.
+If you want your abstract class to appear instantiable, define a factory constructor.

 ## Implicit interfaces